roman-milk/roman-milk.github.io/straight-to-straight.md

  The pepper-encrusted pan-seared inch and a half thick tenderloins had been resting in the warm oven, covered in foil.
 I plated them, with the decadent mashed potatoes - more Idaho potatoes, heavy cream and lots of butter.
 A small serving of roasted asparagus finished the main entree.

  We were halfway through the meal, when I heard the front door slam.
 Ashley came crashing into the room.
 "Well that sucked!" she said, then stopped, staring at the table.
-Report_Story #4